Introduction

 Expected Outcome

-Prerequisites (if applicable)
+Prerequisites

-- Access to a local terminal or CLI
+- Access to a local terminal with

-Postman installed on your local machine
+curlandjqinstalled. - Alternatively, Postman installed on your local machine.

 Procedure

-1. Retrieve the Session Cookie
+Step 1: Retrieve the Session Cookie

-- Log in to Terraform Enterprise.
+- Log in to your Terraform Enterprise instance in a web browser.

-). - Go to the Application tab.
+F12. - Navigate to the Application tab.

-- Select your Terraform Enterprise domain.
+- Select the domain for your Terraform Enterprise instance.

-- Locate the
+- Locate the cookie named

-$ curl https://<TFE_HOSTNAME>/api/v2/account/details \ --cookie "_atlas_session_data=$TOKEN" | jq "."
+curlcommand to request your account details.
+Replace<TFE_HOSTNAME>with your Terraform Enterprise hostname.$ curl https://<TFE_HOSTNAME>/api/v2/account/details \ --cookie "_atlas_session_data=$TOKEN" | jq "."

-3. Use the Cookie in Postman
+Method 2: Use the Cookie in Postman

 - Open Postman.

-- Add a new cookie with:
+- Add a new cookie with the following details:

 -